NikhilKumarMutyala/Price-Prediction-in-Ride-Hailing-Services-based-on-Weather-Conditions/README.md

 * Constraints
  Finally, we prepare a preliminary strategy for achieving these objectives.

+ For our project, We are trying to accomplish
+ * How does weather affect the surge?
+ *

  ### Data Understanding
 The second stage of the CRISP-DM process requires us to acquire the data listed in the project resources.
 This initial collection includes data loading, if this is necessary for data understanding.
 The data-understanding phase includes four tasks.
 These are
 * Gathering data